 Little is known so far about public attitudes towards universal road pricing.
 Experiences from related policies like (cordon-based) congestion pricing, fuel taxes etc. show that public opposition is a challenge (Börjesson et al., 2012).
 Various explanations have been proposed, like self-interest (de Borger and Proost, 2012), concern for low-income groups, populist attitudes (Aasen and Sælen, 2022) or pessimistic beliefs about the effect of policies (Douenne and Fabre, 2022).
 Existing literature suggests that earmarking of revenues to environmental purposes can increase support (Sælen and Kallbekken, 2011; Baranzini et al, 2021), but the government also needs revenues to fund other public services.
 Such earmarking could also have a polarizing effect (Tatham and Peters, 2022).
 Baranzini et al. (2021) find that more information about the effect on traffic and local pollution can increase support for congestion pricing.

 All studies mentioned above show that there is large heterogeneity in attitudes towards environmental taxes.
-If one wants to evaluate the prospects of a road tax reform being successful, evidence representative of the general population is desirable.
+If one wants to evaluate the prospects of a road tax reform being successful, results that are representative of the general population is desirable.
 This may pose challenges in terms of survey methodology, as some groups may be more likely to answer surveys about road pricing, depending on the survey and recruitment methods.

 Purpose of the report